 - Examine high-traffic articles for accuracy and best practices

-10. Track the metrics and KPIs that matter
+9. Track call center metrics and KPIs that matter

 Not all metrics are equal; some are more valuable than others.
 You don’t need to watch every number.
 Doing so might also lead to analysis paralysis.

 Your team should identify Key Performance Indicators (KPIs) that align with your business objectives.
 Some call centers don’t need to worry about call time when it’s revenue that counts.
 For others, the average handle time might be critical.

 The set of key metrics that apply to your company will depend on many factors, but here are useful call center metrics you should consider:

 - Call volume